 Prastara is the tenth in the Tala Dasa Pranas.
 Prastara literally means elaboration or permutation.
 Prastara enables the splitting of the tala anga.
-The general rule observed in

-Prastara is the constituent angas are taken in their diminishing order of values, the last being the least among them.
-Though the prastaras are applicable to the practice of Music, they are more of academic interest.
-Among the most renowned composers of Music, the Musical Trinity Syama Sastri alone is known to have worked out the Prastara in detail.
+The general rule observed in Prastara is the constituent angas are taken in their diminishing order of values, the last being the least among them.
+Though the prastaras are applicable to the practice of the Musical Trinity Syama Sastri alone is known to have worked out the Prastara in detail.